Student Guidelines and Responsibilities

 Your student ID number is also encoded in the bar code of your PGCC student ID card, which you are required to present when entering the testing center.

-Academic Dishonesty and Violations of the Rules
+Monitoring, Academic Integrity, and Violations of the Rules

 Personal property MUST be secured in lockers

 No personal property (including, but not limited to books, notes, purses, bags, phones, pagers, PDAs) is allowed at the testing stations.
 Lockers are provided for personal belongings at a 1 Quarter.
 Lockers will not lock without a quarter.
 Your quarter will be returned to you by the locker mechanism, when you retrieve your belongings.
 All personal possessions must be secured in lockers.
-Students must have quarters to use the lockers - change is not available from SAS staff.
+Students must have quarters to use the lockers - change is not available from our staff.
 Change machines are located in vending areas around the campus.

 Examinees may not bring Food, Drink, Chewing Gum or Candy into the Center